simpixelated/robirb/README.md

 robirb
 ==========

 Twitterbot that runs on Node.js.
 Creates tweets from Flickr photos, follows/unfollows, and more.
+Can also be used to generate posts for Instagram.
+[Read more about how I used this to go from 0 to 300 followers](https://simpixelated.com/getting-to-300-followers-with-a-twitter-bot)!

 ### Usage